 Copyright was not created to make your research more difficult, but to protect your rights as an (potential) author!

 It is the right:

 - to be credited for an original work.

 This right is not transferable and lasts forever!

 - to adapt, use, copy or sell an original work.

 This right can be wholly or partly transferred (e.g. to a publisher), sold or inherited.
-It lasts for 50 to 100 years after the creator’s death.
+In the Netherlands it lasts for 70 years after the creator’s death.